ARUNKUMARKP-DEVELOPER/ShopKaroApp-Django/README.md

 ## Usage
 - **User Interface:**

-Explore groceries, add items to the cart, and complete the checkout process.
+       - Explore groceries, add items to the cart, and complete the checkout process.

 - **Admin Interface:**

-Manage the inventory by adding, updating, or deleting grocery items.
+        -Manage the inventory by adding, updating, or deleting grocery items.
-Process customer orders seamlessl
+        -Process customer orders seamlessl

 ## Acknowledgements
 - Special thanks to the Django community for the powerful web framework.